learn-co-curriculum/react-ts-react-app-example/README.md

 As it turns out, this is actually _all_ JavaScript.
 The HTML-like syntax is called JSX.
-It lets us write code that looks nearly identical to HTML, but allows us to mix in vanilla JavaScript and other neat things.
+It lets us write code that looks nearly identical to HTML, but allows us to mix in vanilla JavaScript or even TypeScript, as we'll do, and other neat things.

 Reading through the JSX code, we've got one `div` that contains three child elements, `<h1>`, `<p>` and `<ExampleComponent />`.
 In your browser, _these_ are